demisto/content/Packs/Reco/Playbooks/Google_Drive_Playbook_Automation.md

 ### Sub-playbooks

 This playbook depends on the following sub-playbooks:
- - Reco - Revoke Assets
+ - Reco Google Drive Revoke Permissions

 ### Integrations